-Figure 43: New Datafield Dialog
+Figure 51: New Data Field Dialog

-Depending on its purpose, choose the kind of datafield that you want to create.
-The following options are available:
+Depending on your requirements choose the kind of data field that you want to create:

-- Datafield (see 10.3.1) A conventional datafield provides values from a datasource. - 2 Computed (see 10.3.2) A computed datafield provides values, which are computed via an expression. - Serial (see 10.3.3) A serial number field provides consecutive numbers.
+- 1 Data Field (see 10.3.1) A conventional data field provides values from a data source. - Computed (see 10.3.2) A computed data field provides values, which are computed via an expression respectively with the help of the built in aggregation functions. - Serial (see 10.3.3) A serial number field provides consecutive numbers.

-Once the datafield is inserted you will find the appropriate entry in the design tree: Normal datafields are listed directly under the branch "Datafields" (see 1).
+Once the data field is inserted you will find the appropriate entry in the design tree: Normal data fields are listed directly under the branch "Data Fields" (see 1).
 Computed fields and serials are listed in the corresponding subfolders.

-Used datafields are displayed in black (= the datafield is used in the layout, within a computation or in a printing condition).
-Unused datafields are displayed in gray.
+Used data fields are displayed in black (= the data field is used in the layout, within a computation or in a printing condition).
+Unused data fields are displayed in gray.

-10.2.1.2 Create Datafield Definitions Automatically
+10.2.1.2 Create Data Field Definitions Automatically

-When editing a datasource all datafield definitions can be created automatically (see section 13.4).
-TFORMer suggests to create and assign a new datafield for each field in the datasource which is not already used in the current layout (or repository).
+When using an external data source you can generate all data field definitions automatically.
+In the data source configuration dialog go to the tab Field Bindings (see section 13.4) and press the button Auto....
+TFORMer will suggest to create and assign a new data field for each source field which is not already used in the current layout (or repository).
 The data type "Text" is assigned automatically.

-Using this function you can create numerous datafield definitions automatically.
-All field names of an existing datasource are imported.
+Using this function you can create numerous data field definitions automatically.
+All field names of an existing data source are imported.